Avoiding Accidents as a Bicyclist

 - Follow road rules.
 The drivers of vehicles in the roadway are best able to see you where they expect you.
 That means riding in bicycle lanes.
 Additionally, adhere to traffic signals just like you would if you were behind the wheel of a car.

 Allow Us to Assist You.

 If you are injured in a bicycle accident, understanding what to do next can be confusing and your legal options can often seem contradictory.
 A bicycle accident presents complicated legal issues that should only be handled by an experienced legal team.
 This is why many riders injured in bicycle accidents rely on the assistance of an experienced personal injury attorney.
-As the South Florida bicycle accident attorneys at Leifer Law Firm, we have extensive experience with insurer settlement negotiations and we have successfully advocated for many others in similar circumstances.
+As the South Florida bicycle accident attorneys at Leifer & Ramirez, we have extensive experience with insurer settlement negotiations and we have successfully advocated for many others in similar circumstances.
 Begin by reaching out to us today.